 - Drafts appropriate legal documents and correspondence, including but not limited to notices of alleged violation, notices of hearing, letters of proposed license denial, motions, agreed orders, exceptions to proposals for decision, and case closing letters.

-- Stays up-to-date on the status of enforcement cases by maintaining an accurate tickler system for notices of alleged violation and other time-sensitive documents.
-Maintains case files.
-Records relevant information in the case management system.
+- Stays up to date on the status of enforcement cases by maintaining an accurate tickler system for notices of alleged violation and other time-sensitive documents.
+Maintains case files and records relevant information in the case management system.